 Proposers are responsible for clearly identifying proprietary information.
 Submissions containing proprietary information must have the cover page and each page containing such information clearly marked with a label such as "Proprietary" or "Company Proprietary."
-Note, "Confidential" is a classification marking used to control the dissemination of U.S. Government National Security Information as dictated in Executive Order 13526 and should not be used to identify proprietary business information.
+Note, "Confidential" is a classification marking used to control the dissemination of U.S. Government a.
+Program Security Information

+National Security Information as dictated in Executive Order 13526 and should not be used to identify proprietary business information.